Frequent questions regarding internships abroad

 This number depends on the laws that apply in your destination country.
 Indeed, during your internship you will assist and shadow a team of employees, most of them working full time.
 So, if you want to take the most out of this work experience, it is better if you observe the company’s usual working hours.

 In France the number of hours per week is 35 hours; in the UK it is 40 hours, in Malta it is 40 hours, in Spain it is 40 hours, in Australia it is 40 hours and in New York it is 40 hours.
 Don’t worry, you will still have time to write your internship report or thesis and explore the area while interning abroad.
-Many did it before you !If the internship doesn’t match my expectations, may the host company be changed ?
+Many did it before you!

 Yes, in certain cases.

-Internship Makers finds internships and accommodation for students currently enrolled in universities, schools and any other kind of educational and training institutions.
-Indeed, all of our internships are in correlation with the interns’ educational programs, allowing them to put their theoretical knowledge into practice.
+Internship Makers provides internships and accommodation for students enrolled in universities and schools, or any other type of education and training institutions, as all our internships are linked to the interns’ curricula, allowing them to put their theoretical knowledge into practice.
+Depending on the country we also help people who are no longer students, as part of special programmes for mobility abroad and vocational training.

 Shared flats, host families or full flats.